drod75/inner-wind/README.md

-# QUEENS COLLEGE HACKATHON PROJECT
+# HACK KNIGHT HACKATHON PROJECT

 ## Inner Wind
 Welcome to Inner Wind, a site where you can find the weather forecast for the five boroughs of New York City.